Danao Climbing

 Compared to other Southeast Asia climbing destinations, climbing in the mountains of Cebu offers lower temperatures and less humidity.
 Because the cliffs of Danao are north-west facing, they primarily offer shade from the morning into the early afternoon, with some sectors offering all-day shade in the winter months.

-The prime climbing months are mid-October through March.
+The prime climbing months are November through March.
 It’s not uncommon to climb in pants and a T shirt in December/January/February when the conditions are perfect.
 We know what you’re thinking: isn’t that the rainy season?
 Visitors are often surprised to learn that rain in the forecast offers the best climbing conditions—rain means cloud cover, and precipitation is often brief, leaving behind cool, crisp climbing temps.

 When can I arrive?